xpipe-io/xpipe/README.md

 X-Pipe utilizes an open core model, which essentially means that the main application core is open source while certain other components are not.
-In this case these non open source components are planned to be future parts of a potential commercialization.
+In this case these non open source components are planned to be future parts of a potential commercialization (got to make a living somehow).
 Furthermore, some tests and especially test environments and that run on private servers are also not included in this repository (Don't want to leak server information).
 Finally, scripts and workflows to create signed executables and installers